randallb15/All-Things-DSR/README.md

 ______________

 # Weekly Tasks
 ## Create pairs for any paired assignment

-Simple code, for random listing of students, which can be used choose pairs, groups of size k < n, and order of presentations:
+Simple code, for random listing of students, which can be used to choose pairs, groups of size k < n, and order of presentations:
 ```python
 RPP2_students = ['Becky', 'Bahar', 'Andrew', 'Mekdi', 'Tony', 'Robert',
                  'Sean', 'Nick', 'Reza', 'Bobby', 'Di', 'Gary', 'Matthew', 'Shaheer', 'Marwah']